What is Blue Pride?

 The orientation program is designed to help new PC students (both first year students and transfer students) make a successful transition to PC and college life.

 During Orientation, students have the opportunity to meet with their academic advisors who will explain PC’s academic requirements and answer any questions about academics at PC.
-In addition, students will learn about the variety of campus resources through staff and current students…HOSE Leaders!
-We have social activities to help students start the process of making new friends with their classmates, the Class of 2018.
-It is important to note: students are expected to participate in the entire four day orientation.
+In addition, students will learn about the variety of campus resources through staff and current students…Orientation Leaders!
+We have social activities to help students start the process of making new friends with their classmates, the Class of 2019.
+It is important to note: students are required and expected to participate in one of orientation sessions

 Students will have the opportunity to: